 Natural, old-fashioned vegetable-tanned leather has a low environmental footprint: it uses natural, biodegradable and ancient substances in the tanning process, and as a result the leather itself is also the most biodegradable among leathers when finished.

 Mineral-tanned leathers use salts and metals in tanning, which creates wastewater pollution problems.

 Where leather is tanned makes a big difference in environmental impact.
 Not only does leather tanned outside the country require more oil and gas for shipping back and forth (in many cases, the hides are sent from the US to developing countries for tanning, and then sent back to the US as tanned hides) – but in those developing countries, one of the reasons the tanning is cheaper is because they have less environmental laws, allowing them to pollute more at lower cost.
 (They also have lower labor costs, which may challenge the ethics of social justice as well.)

-Some have argued that bonded leather is “good” for the environment because it makes use of the leather dust – but it requires adding a bunch of toxic glues and polymers in the process of doing so.
-We’re not buying it.
+Some have argued that bonded leather is “good” for the environment because it makes use of all of the leather, even its production waste product, dust.
+But turning leather dust into fabric requires adding a bunch of toxic glues and polymers, and creates a poor-quality, limited-lifespan product.

-Plastic leathers – while inexpensive and the alternative of choice for animal rights concerns – is one of the least environmentally sustainable choices for leather.
+Plastic leathers are inexpensive and the alternative of choice for animal rights concerns.
+However, they are one of the least environmentally sustainable choices for leather.

 Vegetable leathers, like mushroom leather or pineapple fiber leather, show real promise but are still in the development stage.

 One of the easiest environmental choices a customer can make is to choose to buy durable, repairable, long-lasting goods with a long lifecycle.